alphagov/govuk-rfcs/rfc-114-sri-enable-http2.md

 ## Proposal
 There are a few options to allow us to fix this issue:

 1. For CSS / JS assets change the `crossorigin` value from `anonymous` to `use-credentials`.
-This will allow us to still use SRI, but it will leverage the existing connection.
+This will allow us to still use SRI, but it will leverage the existing coalesced connection.
 2. For CSS only, remove the SRI requirement completely.
 An attack on a domain under our control is minimal, and they are limited in what they can actually achieve by changing CSS, so it seems unnecessary.
 3. Remove SRI for all assets being served, again due to the fact the domain is first party and under our control.